 - FDA — enforces the U.S. food safety laws that prohibit unsafe food.

-- USDA — safeguards the health, welfare and value of American agriculture and natural resources.
+- USDA — safeguards the health, welfare, and value of American agriculture and natural resources.

 - EPA — regulates pesticides to ensure that pesticides are safe for human and animal consumption and won’t harm the environment.

 GE crops are regulated according to their intended use, with some being regulated under more than one agency.
 All government regulatory agencies have a responsibility to ensure that the implementation of regulatory decisions, including approval of field tests and eventual deregulation of approved biotech crops, does not adversely impact human health or the environment.
 The regulations also provide for a petition process for the determination of non-regulated status.
-Once a determination of non-regulated status has been made, the organism (and its offspring) no longer requires review by the USDA's Animal and Plant Health Inspection Service for movement or release in the U.S.
+Once a determination of non-regulated status has been made, the organism (and its offspring) no longer require review by the USDA's Animal and Plant Health Inspection Service for movement or release in the U.S.

 To produce crops commercially, biotech companies apply for “deregulated status” — a green light from the USDA to plant and distribute without restriction.
 Among the leading deregulated GE crops: